Degree and Curriculum Overview

 The RN to BSN program is for nurses who have completed an Associate in Nursing Degree, have an active unencumbered Washington State RN License (or pending license), and are ready to advance their education by earning a Bachelors degree.

-The University of Washington Seattle offers a BSN and a ABSN program.
-If you would like to learn more about their programs, call 206-543-8736 or e-mail firstname.lastname@example.org.
+The University of Washington Seattle offers a BSN and an Accelerated BSN program (for those holding a Bachelors degree in another field).
+If you would like to learn more about their programs, call 206-543-8736 or e-mail email@example.com.